 Option 2: Sigiriya Flower Guest

 Sigiriya Flower Guest is a more affordable option if you prefer budget travel.
 Nevertheless, this was a really sweet and cozy place to stay.
 The owner met us personally as it is him and his wife who run the guest house.
-They only have two rooms so it feels very much like staying in someone’s house.
+They only have two rooms so it feels very much like a homestay in Sri Lanka.
 The breakfast spread in the morning was really good and generous.

 How to get around